 ๐ plugin-inspect

-toolkit.
+plugin-inspect is a diagnostic tool included in the vep-polaris toolkit.
 It scans VEP plugin data files to check for:

 - Whether files contain usable data (non-comment lines)